 Certain photography from http://www.sxc.hu

-Other contributors include Ian Stanfield, Pete Knox, Ward Ricker, Melisa McChesney, Jordan Henderson, and Laura Latona.
+Other contributers: Jesse Peters, Ian Stanfield, Pete Knox, Ward Ricker, Melisa McChesney, Jordan Henderson, Laura Latona, and Rosie Leung.